 On 15 November 1862, the 47th was ordered back to Key West, and assumed duties as part of the 10th Corps, Department of the South.
 Companies A, B, C, E, G, and I garrisoned Fort Taylor; Companies D, F, H, and K garrisoned Fort Jefferson, which was remotely located off the coast of Florida and accessible only by boat.

 Throughout the whole of 1863, Major William H. Gausler and his fellow 47th Pennsylvania Volunteers were part of the U.S. Army’s District of Key West and Tortugas under the command of Brigadier-General Daniel P. Woodbury.

 During the 47th’s time here, Major Gausler was assigned to provost duty over Key West.

-A noteworthy year for his regiment for the casualties his subordinates incurred by disease, this phase of duty for the 47th Pennsylvania was made even more remarkable by the commitment displayed by the majority of men who served with this regiment.
-Many who could have returned home, their heads legitimately held high after all they had endured, instead chose to reenlist for additional three-year terms of service as their original service terms expired.
+A noteworthy year for his regiment in terms of disease-related casualties, this phase of duty for the 47th Pennsylvania was made even more remarkable by the commitment displayed by the majority of men who served with this regiment.
+Many who could have returned home, their heads legitimately held high after all they had endured, chose instead to reenlist for additional three-year terms of service as their original service terms expired.